project-gemmi/mmcif-benchmark/README.md

 How quickly these files can be parsed?

-As of May 2018 `components.cif` has 247,493,093 bytes.
+For big files, we test `components.cif` from Aug 2021 - 327 MB,
-The largest coordinate file is slightly smaller:
+coordinate file 3j3q.cif - 230 MB,
-3j3q.cif  has 241,631,935 bytes.
-To make the numbers easy to compare I used a script (`find_similar.py` from this repo) to find a SF file that is also similar in size to `components.cif`.
-4v9p has 260,351,280 bytes (the biggest SF file - 6cgv - is 50% bigger).
+and reflection file 4v9p - 248 MB.

-All these files are pretty big.
-To add more representative files I used two entries from
+These three files are pretty big (although the PDB has 10x bigger SF-mmCIF files).
+To add more representative files I used two entries from [MMTF benchmark](https://github.com/rcsb/mmtf-python-benchmark/):
-[MMTF benchmark](https://github.com/rcsb/mmtf-python-benchmark/):
 4fxz (428KB) and 1cjb (836KB) that represent structures around the 50
 and 75 percentile of the PDB size distribution